Azure/azure-sdk-for-net/README.md

  see the [AutoRest repository](https://github.com/Azure/autorest)
  5. Create a branch in your fork of Azure SDK for .NET and add your newly generated code to your project.
 If you don't have a project in the SDK yet, look at some of the existing projects and build one like the others.
  6. **MANDATORY**: Add or update tests for the newly generated code.
- 7. Once added to the Azure SDK for .NET, build your local package using command "msbuild build.proj /t:build;package /p:scope=YourService"
+ 7. Once added to the Azure SDK for .NET, build your local package using command e.g.
- (Note, 'YourService' comes from the sub folder under <sdk-repo-root>\src, for example: "ResourceManagement\Compute")
+ `msbuild build.proj /t:CreateNugetPackage /p:scope=SDKs\Compute`
  8. If you're using **master** branch, bump up the package version in YourService.nuget.proj.
-If you're using **AutoRest** branch, change the package version in the project.json file, as well as in the AssemblyInfo.cs file.
+If you're using **psSdkJson6** branch, change the package version in the .csproj file, as well as in the AssemblyInfo.cs file.
- 9. Use this local Package for your Powershell development
- 10. Create 2 Pull Requests and send an email to [azsdkcode@microsoft.com](mailto:azsdkcode@microsoft.com)
-    - A Pull Request of your spec changes against **master** branch of the [Azure REST API Specs](https://github.com/azure/azure-rest-api-specs)
-    - A Pull request of your Azure SDK for .NET changes against **master** branch of the [Azure SDK for .NET](https://github.com/azure/azure-sdk-for-net)
+ 9. A Pull request of your Azure SDK for .NET changes against **psSdkJson6** branch of the [Azure SDK for .NET](https://github.com/azure/azure-sdk-for-net)
  11. Both the pull requests will be reviewed and merged by the Azure SDK team

+### New Resource Provider
+1. If you have never created an SDK for your service before, you will need the following things to get your SDK in the repo
+2. Follow the standard process described above.
+3. Directory names helps in using basic heuristics in finding projects as well it's associated test projects during CI process.
+4. Create a new directory (name of your service e.g. Compute, Storage etc)
+5. If you have a data plane as well as management plane follow the following directory structure.
+ - `SDKs\<RPName>\management\Management.<RPName>\Microsoft.Azure.Management.<RPName>.csproj`
+ - `SDKs\<RPName\management\<RPName>.Tests\Management.<RPName>.Tests.csproj`
+ - `SDKs\<RPName>\dataplane\Microsoft.Azure.<RPName>\Microsoft.Azure.<RPName>.csproj`
+ - `SDKs\<RPName\dataplane\Microsoft.Azure.<RPName>.Tests\Microsoft.Azure.<RPName>.Tests.csproj`
+6. If you only have management plane SDK then have the following directory structure
+ - `SDKs\<RPName>\Management.<RPName>\Microsoft.Azure.Management.<RPName>.csproj`
+ - `SDKs\<RPName\<RPName>.Tests\Management.<RPName>.Tests.csproj`
+7. Copy .csproj from any other .csproj and update the following information in the new .csproj
+ - PackageId
+ - Description
+ - AssemblyTitle
+ - AssemblyName
+ - Version
+ - PackageTags
+ - PackageReleaseNotes (this is important because this information is displayed on www.nuget.org when your nuget package is published
+8. Copy existing generate.ps1 file from another dirctory and update the `ResourceProvider` name that is applicable to your SDK.
+Resource provider refers to the relative path of your REST spec directory in Azure-Rest-Api-Specs repository
+During SDK generation, this path helps to locate the REST API spec from the `https://github.com/Azure/azure-rest-api-specs`

 ### Code Review Process

 Before a pull request will be considered by the Azure SDK team, the following requirements must be met:

 - Prior to issuing the pull request:
-  - All code must have completed any necessary legal signoff for being publically viewable (Patent review, JSR review, etc.)
+  - All code must have completed any necessary legal signoff for being publicly viewable (Patent review, JSR review, etc.)
   - The changes cannot break any existing functional/unit tests that are part of the central repository.
     - This includes all tests, even those not associated with the given feature area.
   - Code submitted must have basic unit test coverage, and have all the unit tests pass.
 Testing is the full responsibility of the service team